She writes a popular newsletter about about personal development, habit change, leadership, work, and growth.

 Now renamed Scenario Journal in partnership with the University of Pennsylvania and run by a team of two editors and 40+ freelance writers, the website documents new ways of thinking about building cities, human environments, and urban ecologies.
 After building her first digital publication to a successful launch, Sarah left the corporate world to focus on building her own writing practice and online platform.

-Creating courses that create movement
+Teaching: courses to create movement

 After working in landscape architecture, urban design, and publishing for 6 years, Sarah built a collection of micro-courses and workshops teaching introductory skills in writing, content creation, storytelling, as well as courses for beginners interested in starting yoga or deepening their gratitude practices.
 As a certified yoga instructor and longtime athlete, she created a virtual beginner yoga course through web-based drawings (“yoga grams”), a project that caught the attention of LifeHacker and enrolled more than 2,000 people within the first few weeks of launch.